backstage/backstage/.changeset/fresh-parrots-learn.md

 '@backstage/plugin-scaffolder-node': patch
 ---

-Update task secrets and context types to contain the new auth initiator credentials.
+Update the task context type to contain the new auth initiator credentials.